- Accessibility statement for the UK Money and Pensions Service

 This website underwent a full third-party accessibility audit in September-October 2020.
 This accessibility statement has been updated to incorporate the results of that audit.

-A new website that is compliant with WCAG 2.1 AA standards is planned for release in 2022.
+A new website that is compliant with WCAG 2.1 AA standards is planned for release.

 Preparation of this accessibility statement